ISS-Security/hw-credit_card_crypto/README.md

 - Write more tests for these ciphers in `spec/crypto_spec.rb`
   - Can you DRY out all the tests using metaprogramming as we saw in class?

+### D. Hashing Credit Cards
+Your team must implement hashing methods for credit card objects.
+Recall that all objects in Ruby have a `hash` method by default.
+However, this method does not use the contents of their objects to produce hashes.
+Furthermore, this hash method cannot produce a cryptographically strong hash.

+- Override the default hash: Override the default `hash` method of CreditCard to hash the serialized data of the card.
+Credit cards with identical information should produce identical hashes.
+Do not use any cryptographic hashing method here.
+- Create a cryptographic hash: Implement the `secure_hash` method to produce a SHA256 hash (return a hexadecimal string).
+Credit cards with identical information should produce identical secure hashes.
+- BUT FIRST: Implement the tests in `spec/hash_spec.rb`
+  - make sure they all fail before writing ANY code!
+  - make sure they pass one by one while writing code :)
+- We are coming to the end of this assignment -- please add references in `Gemfile` to all the gems you are using in your code and test files.

 ## Submission
 Please submit one solution for your team.
 You may simply submit the HTTP url of the git repository where we can find your solution.